mirandabohm/Stock_Predictor/README.md

 - Train with data surrounding turbulent elections

 ## Data
 The model was trained on Dow Jones Industrial Average data provided by Yahoo!
 Finance for the dates Jan.
-28, 1985, through June 16, 2020.
+28, 1985, through the present date (most current data pulled automatically).

 ![DJIA Close Values, 1985-2020](images/fig_2.png)